ovcarj/qe_brno2022/Day-2/example4.vdw/README.md

-4. Relax the graphite structure with the `LDA` functional by choosing the `C.pbe-rrkjus.UPF` pseudopotential.
+4. Relax the graphite structure with the `LDA` functional by choosing the `C.pz-rrkjus.UPF` pseudopotential.

 5. Compare the relaxations with XcrySDen.
    What are the final interlayer distances in the three cases?
    Note: the experimental interlayer distance is 3.336 A.